gluppler/S-NES-BOY/Projects/welcome/README.md

-# Welcome Typography NES Program
+# Welcome to S-NES

-A typography demonstration program for the NES that displays "Hello World!" centered on screen with multiple typography designs that cycle automatically.
+A centered text display project for the NES that displays "Welcome to S-NES" centered on screen.
+This project demonstrates proper text centering, name table rendering, and follows all S-NES principles and documentation.

 ## Overview

-This program demonstrates typography techniques on the NES by displaying "Hello World!" centered both horizontally and vertically on the screen.
-The program automatically cycles through four different typography styles, each using different color palettes to create distinct visual designs.
+This program displays "Welcome to S-NES" centered both horizontally and vertically on the NES screen.
+It serves as a simple demonstration of text rendering and proper NES programming practices following S-NES documentation.

 ## Features

-- **Centered Text**: "Hello World!" is perfectly centered on the NES screen
+- **Centered Text Display**: Text is perfectly centered horizontally and vertically on the NES screen
-- **Typography Cycling**: Automatically cycles through 4 different typography styles
-- **Color Variations**: Each style uses a different color palette:
-  - Style 0: White text
-  - Style 1: Yellow text
-  - Style 2: Red/Blue/Green text
-  - Style 3: Purple text
+- **Name Table Rendering**: Uses name table for background text rendering
-- **Hardware Accurate**: Follows strict NES documentation principles
+- **Hardware Accurate**: Follows strict NES documentation principles and optimization techniques
+- **S-NES Compliant**: Follows all principles and laws of code established in the S-NES codebase

 ## Architecture

 - **16 KB PRG ROM** (Mapper 0, NROM)
 - **8 KB CHR ROM** (512 tiles)
-- **Name Table Rendering** with centered text positioning
+- **Name Table Rendering** using background tiles
-- **Attribute Table Manipulation** for typography style changes
+- **8x8 Tile Mode** for character display

 ## Requirements